 The recent Penguin 2.0 update has put all the SEO experts in a fix.
 There are numerous questions running in their minds; what is the difference between Penguin 1.0 and the latest 2.0 version?
 What exactly Penguin 2.0 is going to filter?
 What if my site is hit?
 Should I recover it?
 If yes, then how should I recover it?
 If no, then should I start afresh with a new domain?
 These questions just keep on ringing in their minds and a number of SEO experts have revealed their confusion regarding the latest update.

 Let us begin by demarcating the difference between Penguin 1.0 and 2.0.
 Amongst the two, the Penguin 1.0 can be termed as the more brutal one.
-Since long the webmaster had been bombarded with websites which had paid links, high anchor density and high number of low quality links.
+Since long the webmaster had been bombarded with websites which had paid links, high anchor density and the high number of low-quality links.
 If your site was hit by Penguin 1.0 you can expect it to be gone for a long time.
 In fact, there still are such websites which haven’t recovered from Penguin 1.0 penalty even now!

 Here are a few prominent features of Penguin 2.0 update:

 - It looks for Footprints and Ratios- What confused numerous SEO experts is the fact that while you can spot websites which has been penalized by Penguin 2.0 on the basis of anchor text issues at the same time you cannot help but notice some sites with high volume of money keywords in Anchor text did not get penalize at all!
 This is what made the experts ask that on what basis was the Penguin 2.0 filtering websites?
-A recent research of the statistics pointed that it is Google which scans the websites on basis of its normal ranking algorithm for a particular keyword and then runs it through Penguin 2.0 which further issues red flags to the sites if the ratios and averages found unnatural and it is these sites which end up getting penalized.
+Recent research of the statistics pointed that it is Google which scans the websites on basis of its normal ranking algorithm for a particular keyword and then runs it through Penguin 2.0 which further issues red flags to the sites if the ratios and averages found unnatural and it is these sites which end up getting penalized.
 Then again the positions are awarded accordingly.

-- A boost to the local search results and a bonus for the local business- It has been observed that since the update the search engine has been favoring local search results.
+- A boost to the local search results and a bonus for the local business- It has been observed that since the update the search engine has been favouring local search results.
 Whenever a search is generated it is showing more localized results.
-It is a welcome change for small local business who had been struggling with Google search engine result analytics to get noticed.
+It is a welcome change for a small local business who had been struggling with Google search engine result analytics to get noticed.
 The latest Penguin 2.0 update definitely brings in good news for small localized businesses.

 - Check on Advertorials- Companies use links that are paid for and you will find numerous such sold links on Google.
-With the Penguin 2.0 update Google puts a ‘no tolerance for sold links’ rule in bold letters.
+With the Penguin 2.0 update, Google puts a ‘no tolerance for sold links’ rule in bold letters.
 According to the latest update, any website using sponsored posts or blog posts which are paid for need to include a disclaimer and use nofollow links.

 Since the latest update has brought in a number of changes in the way search engine results and websites are to be reviewed, to survive the filter and to prevent your websites from getting penalized your SEO tactics need reconsideration too!
 Only when you change your SEO process you will be able to protect your website.
 One of the most important implementations should be that of Link audits.
-Evaluation of your back links seems to be the most important process now.
-Look for the following danger zones in your back links:
+Evaluation of your backlinks seems to be the most important process now.
+Look for the following danger zones in your backlinks: